Practice Profile

 • Designation of Conservation Areas

-• Section 31(2A) of the Senior Courts Act 1981
+• Scope of section 31(2A) of the Senior Courts Act 1981

 Jeffrey’s experience in compulsory purchase and compensation includes: